How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Mistake 2: Making It Too Complex

-More data feels better.
-More analysis feels thorough.
-But complexity kills consistency.
-By week 4, the 2-hour review gets skipped because it’s exhausting.
+Why it happens: More data feels better and more analysis feels thorough, but complexity kills consistency, so by week 4 the 2‑hour review gets skipped because it’s exhausting.

-One consultant started with elaborate reviews—tracking time in 15-minute increments, analyzing every metric, documenting every decision.
-Took 2.5 hours.
-Skipped by week 3.
+One consultant started with elaborate reviews—tracking time in 15‑minute increments, analyzing every metric, and documenting every decision.
+It took 2.5 hours and she skipped by week 3.
+She rebuilt with a simple structure—data snapshot, 3 wins, 2 problems, 3 priorities, system check—brought it down to 75 minutes, and didn’t miss a single review in 40 weeks.

 Simplicity wins.
 Sustainable beats thorough.